PM Modi holds bilateral talks with Xi Jinping in Tianjin, border and trade top the agenda - BusinessToday

-Prime Minister Narendra Modi and Chinese President Xi Jinping began a bilateral meeting in Tianjin on Sunday, the first such engagement between the two leaders in nearly a year.
-The 40-minute discussion, attended only by the leaders and their interpreters, is aimed at consolidating the limited thaw in ties since their October 2024 meeting at the BRICS summit in Kazan.
+Prime Minister Narendra Modi and Chinese President Xi Jinping held a bilateral meeting in Tianjin on Sunday, the first such engagement between the two leaders in nearly a year.
+During the meeting, the Prime Minister told the Chinese President that mutual trust and respect would take India-China ties forward.

+The 40-minute discussion, attended only by the leaders and their interpreters, was aimed at consolidating the limited thaw in ties since their October 2024 meeting at the BRICS summit in Kazan.

+"Last year in Kazan, we had very fruitful discussions that gave a positive direction to our relations.
+After the disengagement on the border, an atmosphere of peace and stability has been created," the Prime Minister Modi said.

+Minister of External Affairs S Jaishankar was not accompanying PM Modi.
+Instead, he was flanked by Foreign Secretary Vikram Misri and NSA Ajit Doval.
+"An agreement has been reached between our Special Representatives regarding border management.
+Kailash Mansarovar Yatra has been resumed.
+Direct flights between the two countries are also being resumed."

 This is Modi's first visit to China in seven years.
 He arrived in Tianjin from Japan on Saturday to participate in the Shanghai Cooperation Organisation (SCO) summit and to hold separate meetings with key leaders.
 In a post on X ahead of the summit, Modi said he looked forward to the deliberations and to engaging with world leaders on the sidelines.